-Donald Trump Bombed Syria & Assad Regime With 50 Missiles!
-Russia Fears U.S Policy Shift Will Ensue More War
+Donald Trump Bombs Syria & Assad Regime With 50 Missiles, Putin Fears More War After U.S. Policy Shift

 The United States on Thursday launched a missile strike against a Syrian air base, ordered by President Donald Trump, despite a stern warning from Russia that there will be “negative consequences” of unilateral military action.
 Several military sources confirmed that there were casualties, but the number of people killed was not specified.

 A Pentagon source reported that 59 Tomahawk guided missiles had been fired, particularly at Shayrat’s Syrian air base, where U.S. analysts are convinced that the attack started with a neurotoxic gas.
 Shortly thereafter, Syrian state television confirmed the attacks and called them an “aggression” by the United States.
-It was also indicated, in that sense, caused “losses,” reported a military source of the Al Assad regime, without specifying whether it was human or material losses.
+It was also indicated that the attack caused “losses,” reported a military source of the Assad regime, without specifying whether it was human or material losses.

 “One of our air bases in the center of the country was attacked at dawn by a missile fired by the United States, causing losses,” said the source quoted by a Syrian television channel, which shortly before described the attack as an “aggression.”